How to use filters in the planner

 • Measuring the success of each campaign.

-• Keep your content organized using different marketing strategies.
+• Keeping your content organized using different marketing strategies.

 8